 The main pathway of agribusiness is a movement from a semi-subsistence agricultural society to a more diversified agrarian economy involving high-value crops, leading to a food secure economy with improved living standards.
 When vegetables serve as a cash crop, vegetable industry leads to a profitable business.
 Smallholders mostly practice intensive vegetable farming, and most development economists consider commercialisation of this activity as a central feature of the development process.
-The progression starts with broadbased agricultural development, causing a high purchasing power by millions of small farmers.
-These farmers spend and recycle cash through the economy, motivating demand and employment growth in non-farm sectors.
-Urban and rural labour forces provide a market for each other, which, in turn, increases the demand for food and other farm products (Jayne et al., 2011).
+The progression starts with broad-based agricultural development, causing a hightpurchasing power by millions of small farmers.
+These farmers spend and recycle cash through the economy millions of small and employment ground in non-farm sectors.
+Urban and rural labour forces provide a national et al., 2011).

 The central to the process of agricultural commercialisation is the marketing of farm products.
-Many development economists consider commercialisation as an essential feature of the development process.
+Many development economists consider commercialisation is the marketing of farm of the development process.
 It shows a promising pathway from a semi-subsistence agrarian community to a more differentiated with high-valued commodities and confident food economy with improved livelihood (Mariyono et al., 2019).
 Transaction costs are the main restriction for farmers to market the produces (Osebeyo and Aye, 2014), along with other business and household characteristics (Mariyono, 2019).